nicopap/ui-navigation/Readme.md

 | 0.7  | 0.18.0 |
 | 0.6  | 0.14.0 |

-### Notes on API Stability

-In the 4th week of January, there has been 5 breaking version changes. `0.13.0` marks the end of this wave of API changes.
-And things should go much slower in the future.

-The new `NavMenu` construction system helps adding orthogonal features to the library without breaking API changes.
-However, since bevy is still in `0.*` territory, it doesn't make sense for this library to leave the `0.*` range.

-Also, the way cargo handles versioning for `0.*` crates is in infraction of the semver specification.
-Meaning that additional features without breakages requires bumping the minor version rather than the patch version (as should pre-`1.` versions do).

 # License

 Copyright © 2022 Nicola Papale

 This software is licensed under either MIT or Apache 2.0 at your leisure.
 See licenses directory for details.

-### Font

-The font in `font.ttf` is derived from Adobe SourceSans, licensed under the SIL OFL. see file at `licenses/SIL Open Font License.txt`.